syedarmani/syedarmani.github.io/_pages/cv.md

 * Nov 2017 - Jul 2018: Senior Cloud Architect <br />
   City Network Hosting AB -- Karlskrona, Sweden

-  * Worked as a remote employee in a distributed team.
+  * Worked remotely in a globally distributed team.
-  * Provided consulting services and support to customers on OpenStack, Ceph and Kubernetes.
+  * Provided consulting services to customers on OpenStack, Ceph and Kubernetes.
   * Deployed Ceph based storage solutions on multiple public cloud regions.
   * Negotiated with the Indian Central Government on a public cloud project.
   * Reported bugs and contributed code to OpenStack projects.